TheGoumble/basicTypescriptExpressApp/README.md

 # Basic Typescript Express App

 ## Why?
-This is a basic app or boilerplace that allows you to start a brand typescript express app with the basics all typescript express apps need.
+This is a basic app or boilerplate that allows you to start a brand typescript express app with the basics all typescript express apps need.

 There's even a special tsconfig.json as a gift from the amazing Darie to make it easier for your to customize your typescript needs.